 The Children’s Hands-On Museum of Tuscaloosa creates an environment where children can explore, design, and discover every time they visit.
 When you hear “hands-on,” they really mean it!
-This Saturday, CHOM is hosting activities like cotton ball painting, turner baster relay race, and mini scarecrow decorating!
+This Saturday, CHOM is hosting activities like cotton ball painting, turner baster relay race, and a mini scarecrow decorating!
 Learning through play is what the exhibits are all about, and kids are encouraged to touch, feel, and play in the displays.
 Three floors of fun wait for families and offer newborns through 13 years old’s a space perfect for them.

 Alabama Volleyball vs LSU

 Cheer on the Tide as they take on their rival LSU.
 This Sunday at 1 pm will be their “Bacon.
 Set.
 Spike!” match and Big Al’s Kids Club Day!
 Admission is free to fans with a ticket from the WCU football game and bacon will be free to fans!
 The team is 12-13 overall and 4-10 through conference play.